sailfishapps/ThrowawayDemos/Working/JsonDBDemo/README.md

 https://github.com/kromain/qml-utils

-And this got me thinking: My data model is simple, four tables with a few handfuls of records each.
+And that got me thinking: My data model is simple, four tables with a few handfuls of records each.
 Simple enought to be able to query directly.

 As all my SQLs are centralised in a javascript file (rather than being spread across all my QML files), if jsonpath can return a similar structure to that returned from LocalStorage, then it should be possible to swap in a json db in place of the LocalStorage.